MicroStrategy Inc (MSTR) Executive Chairman, 10% Owner Michael S

 MicroStrategy Inc (MSTR, Financial), a provider of enterprise analytics and mobility software, has seen a recent insider sell according to a new SEC filing.
-Executive Chairman and 10% Owner Michael Saylor sold 2,182 shares of the company on March 11, 2024.
-The transaction was reported in an SEC filing, which can be accessed through the following link: SEC Filing.
-Over the past year, the insider has sold a total of 210,000 shares of MicroStrategy Inc and has not made any purchases of the stock.
-This latest transaction continues a trend of insider sales at the company, with a total of 88 insider sells and no insider buys over the same timeframe.
-On the day of the sale, shares of MicroStrategy Inc were trading at $1,534.86, giving the company a market capitalization of $27.036 billion.
-The price-earnings ratio of the company stands at 56.54, which is above both the industry median of 27.66 and the historical median price-earnings ratio for the company.
-The stock's valuation, when compared to the GuruFocus Value (GF Value) of $251.91, indicates that MicroStrategy Inc is significantly overvalued with a price-to-GF-Value ratio of 6.09.
-The GF Value is a proprietary intrinsic value estimate from GuruFocus, which is calculated based on historical trading multiples, a GuruFocus adjustment factor for past returns and growth, and future business performance estimates provided by Morningstar analysts.
-MicroStrategy Inc specializes in business intelligence, mobile software, and cloud-based services.
-The company's analytics platform enables businesses to analyze vast amounts of data and distribute actionable business insight throughout an organization.
-MicroStrategy is known for its advanced analytics, mobile software, and security applications.
+Executive Chairman and 10% Owner, Michael Saylor, sold 2,688 shares of the company on March 13, 2024.
+The transaction was reported in an SEC Filing.
+Over the past year, the insider has sold a total of 220,000 shares and has not made any purchases of the company's stock.
+This latest transaction continues a trend of insider sells at MicroStrategy Inc, with a total of 93 insider sells and no insider buys over the past year.
+On the day of the sale, shares of MicroStrategy Inc were trading at $1,688.20, resulting in a market cap of $28.483 billion.
+The company's price-earnings ratio stands at 59.50, which is above both the industry median of 27.79 and the historical median for the company.
+The stock's valuation metrics indicate that MicroStrategy Inc is currently trading at a significant premium.
+With a share price of $1,688.20 and a GuruFocus Value of $251.45, the price-to-GF-Value ratio is 6.71, suggesting that the stock is Significantly Overvalued according to GuruFocus's valuation model.
+The GF Value is determined by considering historical trading multiples such as price-earnings, price-sales, price-book, and price-to-free cash flow ratios, an adjustment factor based on the company's past returns and growth, and future business performance estimates provided by Morningstar analysts.
+The recent insider sell by Michael Saylor may be of interest to investors monitoring insider behaviors as an indicator of company performance and valuation.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.